 Can you look back on this year without mentioning Corona?
 I do not think so.
 Nevertheless, I have to say that we have only been touched slightly by the pandemic here in Northern Norway in Vesterålen.
 Very few infected people with known sources of infection and no deaths.
 Overall, the whole of Norway has gotten off very lightly with regard to the spread of Covid-19.
 But here too there are strict measures, some of which have a strong social and financial impact.

-And the model building, how does it look?
+And model construction, how does it look there?
 I can say that 2020 was an extremely exciting year.
-Not so much when it comes to finished models or even a system / module, no, 2020 was still clearly characterized by planning and research.
-But as far as production and construction are concerned, 2020 was a milestone in my revived, young “model making career”.
-On the one hand there was the aforementioned acquisition of a Prusa SL1 3D printer and the deepening in the CAD software FreeCAD.
-On the other hand, I also discovered my love for laser cut kits and the associated materials, wood, cardboard and paper.
+Not so much when it comes to finished models or even a system/module, no, here 2020 was still clearly characterized by planning and research.
+But as far as production and construction are concerned, 2020 was a milestone in my newly blossomed, young "model making career".
+On the one hand there was the already mentioned purchase of a Prusa SL1 3D resin printer and the immersion in the CAD software FreeCAD.
+On the other hand, I also discovered my love for laser-cut kits and the associated materials, wood, cardboard and paper.
 This then resulted in the purchase of one FabCreator FabCore 40 W laser cutter.
 FabCreator is a young company and produces in Geldrop-Mierlo, the Netherlands.
 The FabCore is a classic entry-level laser cutter and is more than sufficient for all my model building work - cutting 10 mm poplar plywood or extremely fine engravings and details - no problem.
 I am extremely satisfied with the FabCore and with the nice, personal contact with the manufacturer.
 Similar to 3D printing, all possibilities and limits have to be explored at the beginning, as this device is also completely new territory for me.
 But I am always surprised how many possibilities and how few limits there are.
 And the results are promising.
 At the moment I am working on Saxon railway constructions, such as the waiting hall at the Obstmühle station, but also on half-timbered houses with thatched roofs, as they were typical for Saxony at the end of the 19th century.
-A first finished laser cut model is part of an elf campaign in TT board emerged - a building with rooms for dispatchers and shunters of the Dessau-Wörlitzer Railway.
-Not perfect, but for a first try I was pretty happy.
-Even if this is not a Saxon building, I can certainly imagine investing a little more time in this small model and perhaps offering it as a laser cut kit this year.
-Oh, I wrote "this year" so quickly to the next paragraph.
+A first finished laser cut model is part of an elf campaign in TT board emerged - a building with rooms for dispatchers and shunters of the Dessau-Wörlitzer railway.
+Not perfect, but for a first try I was quite satisfied.
+Even if this is not a Saxon building, I can definitely imagine investing some more time in this small model and maybe offering it as a laser-cut kit this year.
+Oh I wrote “this year” so fast to the next paragraph.

 And the 3D printer, should something come from it too?
 Yes, this one does not remain unemployed either.
 In addition to small parts for buildings, I am also working on the implementation of a Saxon G1 (serial no. 349).
 The construction of the chassis is finished and a few details are still pending on the car body.
 However, it has not yet been clarified in which material mix I will be offering the car.
 In addition to pure 3D printing, the combination of a brass investment cast chassis with a resin cast car body is a higher quality alternative.
 We will see.